tarynJade/DAT1-Workshops-Week-1/task-2/hrschema/README.md

 ---

+SELECT first_name FROM employees WHERE first_name LIKE 'S%';

 ## Task 14: Retrieve last_name from employees table where last_name starts with any character followed by 'o'

 Find last names with a specific pattern.